 Psychology of Pain: Acceptance & Commitment Therapy

-Rather than teaching people strategies to better control their unpleasant thoughts, emotions or physical sensations (as in cognitive behavioral therapy), acceptance and commitment therapy teaches people to be mindful of such challenges – even embrace them – in order to bring about change and action.
+Rather than teaching people strategies to better control their unpleasant thoughts, emotions or physical sensations (as in cognitive behavioral therapy), acceptance and commitment therapy teaches people to be mindful of such challenges – even to embrace them – in order to bring about necessary change and action.

 Psychology of Pain: An Integrative Approach

 Of course, ACT is just one component of an approach to chronic pain treatment that supports a more Integrative approach to pain management – an approach that includes physical therapy, functional nutrition, pain education and cognitive-behavioral therapies.

 By making ACT part of your professional toolbox as a physical therapist treating chronic pain, you’ll not only help your patients achieve greater, longer-lasting success in overcoming pain, but you’ll set your clinic apart within your respective physical therapy marketplace.By making ACT part of your professional toolbox as a physical therapist treating chronic pain, however, you’ll not only help your patients achieve greater, longer-lasting success in overcoming chronic pain.
 Click To Tweet